Wikipedia and fact-checking: Fact-checking Wikipedia

 Fact-checking is one aspect of the general editing process in Wikipedia.
 The volunteer community develops a process for reference and fact-checking through community groups such as WikiProject Reliability.
 Wikipedia has a reputation for cultivating a culture of fact-checking among its editors.
 Wikipedia's fact-checking process depends on the activity of its volunteer community of contributors, who numbered 200,000 as of 2018.

 The development of fact-checking practices is ongoing in the Wikipedia editing community.
 One development that took years was the 2017 community decision to declare a particular news source, Daily Mail, as generally unreliable as a citation for verifying claims.
 Through strict guidelines on verifiability, Wikipedia has been combating misinformation.
 According to Wikipedia guidelines, all articles on Wikipedia's "mainspace" must be verifiable.

-Self-contradiction articles

-An experiment was conducted on detecting self-contradiction articles on Wikipedia using a developed model called "Pairwise Contradiction Neural Network" (PCNN).

-Contributions to this experiment are as follows: